So-Lok/2019_Group_38/README.md

 # Filters
 - Clip filter, clipping plane can be set with edit filters window.
 The default could clip an entire model so be sure to change the settings in edit filter if it does.
 - Shrink filter, shrinks the model's individual cells by a scale factor which can be changed in edit filters

+Can only be used one at a time compatible with wireframe, graphical changes such as colour, lighting, opacity

 # Widgets
 - box widget, allows the user to transform the model, in widgets tab
 - axis widget, displays axis on screen, in widgets tab